 Stewardship is an opportunity to examine our priorities and values, to express our thankfulness, to give of ourselves and to grow in grace.
 It allows us to participate in the work of God.
 Giving is not a substitute for commitment - it is an expression of your commitment.
-"By this My Father is glorified, that you bear much fruit."
+As Jesus said, "By this My Father is glorified, that you bear much fruit."
 (John 15:8).

-Please take time to make your Stewardship Commitment today and enable our Church to meet the many pressing needs of ministry we face.
+Please take time to make your Stewardship Commitment today and enable our Church to grow her ministries and carry on her mission.
 For your convenience, we have enclosed are a Stewardship Commitment Card and return envelope.